bobbingwide/wp-top12/readme.txt

 - vt-stats.php - Count the requests over a period of time ( from 2015/10/01 to ... )
 - vt-top12.php - Generate summary report comparing different test runs
 - vt-driver.php - Run a set of sample requests to a website
 - vt-ip.php - Summarises requests by IP address

-Note: vt comes from the bwtrace.vt.mmdd filename which is so named since it records value text pairs ( see bw_trace_vt() ).
+Note: vt originally came from the bwtrace.vt.mmdd filename which is so named since it records value text pairs ( see bw_trace_vt() ).

 Other routines:

-merger.php - Merge two simple CSV files into one reducer.php - Routine to help find queries that result on more than one server transaction
+merger.php - Merge two simple CSV files into one reducer.php - Routine to help find queries that result on more than one server transaction downloads.php - Extracts information about plugins from wordpress.org

 = What else do I need? =